|Submission site opens at 12:00 pm (CDT)|

 Notifications will be sent the week of March 11, 2019.

 Accepting the invitation confirms your commitment to attend the meeting and present.
 Presenters are required to register for the conference and are fully responsible for their expenses related to the conference (e.g., registration, airfare, and hotel).

-Attendees are looking for fast-paced, innovative, engaging education – and they want it from experts like you!
+Attendees look for fast-paced, innovative, engaging education – and they want it from experts like you!

 Conference abstracts should reflect sound adult learning principles and reflect the best thinking in the field, informed by theory, research, and practice.
 To deliver exceptional learning experiences, preference may be given to proposals that are positioned to deliver a mix of the following:

 CONTENT: Reflect innovative, cutting-edge content and evidence-based practice • Present evidence supported by relevant research or data • Explore issues important to diverse audiences • Demonstrate the relevance of lessons through “real-life” case studies

 INSTRUCTIONAL DESIGN: Stimulate and provoke discussion, audience engagement and outcome-focused design • Facilitate knowledge transfer and development of new competencies • Use methods that draw out relevant past knowledge and experiences

 AUDIENCE: Emerging and tenured Emergency Nursing professionals • International healthcare professionals • Diverse adult learners • Nursing students

 |45-minute presentation||Case studies/SBAR 10-minute presentation with ||5-minute talk with ||Pro/Con Format||Email: email@example.com|

 As you reflect on your abstract, please consider the following ‘hot’ topics by sharing your knowledge and expertise in any of the following special interest areas (including, but not limited to):